 But Job sinned not.

-When affliction comes, honest lament is a good thing.
+When Christians and affliction comes, honest lament is a good thing.
 We were meant to express our pain, sometimes in extreme fashion.
 But our lament does not lead to despair; it leads to trust.
 Even when we rage, we choose to rage at God.
 In so doing, we demonstrate trust.
 We may not know what God is doing, but we trust him enough with our raw emotions.
 And we believe, often against our own feelings, that God is up to something good through the “affliction that produces endurance.”